0SINTr/osintr/README.md

 ## Disclaimer

-This tool is designed for passive, non-intrusive OSINT tasks.
-Any illegal or unethical use of the tool is your responsibility.
+**OSINTr** is designed for passive, non-intrusive OSINT tasks.\
+Any illegal or unethical use of the tool is your responsibility.\
 See LICENSE for more details on rights, permissions, and liability.

 ---

 ## Support

-For support, questions, or feedback:
+API documentation:

 - [SerperDev API docs](https://serper.dev/)
 - [Firecrawl API docs](https://docs.firecrawl.dev/introduction)